pidgezero-one/smrpgpatchbuilder/README.md

 ])
 ```

-All action script command are prefixed with `A_`.
+All action script commands are prefixed with `A_`.
 This is to distinguish them from event script commands.

 Things to be aware of:
 - This will produce scripts that add up to exactly the amount of bytes each bank can contain.
 To free up space, go to the final script (event 4095, action 1023) and delete all of the trailing `EndAll` class instantiators.